imazen/imageflow-dotnet-server/README.md

 ## Basic Installation

 You can look at `examples/Imageflow.Server.ExampleMinimal` to see the result.

+These steps assume you want to serve and modify images from the `wwwroot` folder.
+You can call `.SetMapWebRoot(false).MapPath("/", physicalPath)` to map a different physical folder.
+For examples on serving files from S3 or Azure, see the full example after this.

 1. Create a new ASP.NET Core 3.1 project using the Empty template.
 2. Create a directory called "wwwroot" and add a file "image.jpg"